Co-Founder, Managing Director

 Senior Patent Analyst

 Bruce Resnick joined IP Checkups in 2013.
+Bruce manages projects related to Intellectual Asset Management including IP strategy development as well as patent search projects related to chemistry, materials, and oil/gas.
 He has over thirty years of experience working for Fortune 100 companies as a research manager (Kodak and International Paper) and intellectual asset manager (Cargill).
 During that time he has helped bring numerous concepts to commercialization.
 He and his team of twenty scientists have won five awards for best product of the year from International Paper and Cargill.

 As an Intellectual Asset Manager, Bruce has worked with numerous business entities to ensure they have maximized the value of their intellectual property by proper protection and subsequent value extraction.
 He also trained personnel on protection of trade secret to minimize intellectual property losses.
 Bruce has assisted inventors to understand the prior art and the competitive landscape and use that information to determine potential viability of research efforts and to draft claim language to provide maximum patent rights.
 He has assisted research managers to ensure that intellectual property activities align with business objectives.
 He has also worked with intellectual property attorneys and business personnel on various merger and acquisition opportunities.